-The Network Statement is prepared according to the available information and the legislation applicable as of 20 November 2021.
+This version of the Network Statement is prepared according to the available information and the legislation applicable as of 30 August 2023.
 Legislation which was not yet finalised at the time of compiling the Network Statement is not taken into account.
 In the event that there inconsistencies between the Network Statement and the applicable legislation, the legislation prevails.
 Regulations and technical documents that become effective after the publication of the Network Statement must be taken into account in the interpretation of the Network Statement.